 Quality control becomes significant in several aspects.
 For example, storm water runoff reaching recreational areas such as lakes and beaches may effectively force the closure of these areas due to excessive discoloration and sedimentation.
 Eventually, uncontrolled runoff can affect a body of water biologically so that fish and plant life are destroyed.
 The most noticeable degradation of water quality caused by storm water runoff occurs during the construction phase of development.
-The quantity of runoff increases during construction as a result of vegetation being removed; the exposed soil in combination with the increased quantity of runoff results in the soil being eroded and eventually deposited in nearby watercourses.
-Quality of runoff is also affected after development.
+The quantity of runoff increases during construction as a result of vegetation being removed; the exposed soil in combination with the increased quantity of runoff is also affected after development.
 Dirt and oils on streets and fertilizers from lawns are additional foreign substances which are picked up by surface runoff after an area is developed and contribute to water quality degradation.